 It's Oregon's only National Park.
 Just a single day spent driving through the Park will stay with you for years.
 The image below remembers an early fall day when the cold clouds were scudding by, dappling the landscape with warm sunshine despite a very chilling wind.
 There was a spotlight effect as the sun and shadows raced around the caldera of ancient Mt.
 Mazama, at one time perhaps the tallest mountain peak in Oregon, now smashed, opened wide, converted from fire into the abobe of 2,000 foot deep crystal waters.
 It's a high mountain skyscape with a mirror below of amazing azure blue.....
 Crater Lake, in my book it ranks as one of the wonders of Planet Earth.
+In the panorama below note the tiny person on the far left side.
+We're standing at about 7,600 ft. on the western rim of the Lake.
+Wizard Island is prominent.
+I highly recommend taking the launch ride around the Lake, and take the boat which drops you off at Wizard Island and lets you explore for a few hours.
+It's a unique experience.

 Basic Facts about Crater Lake-- its surface lies at 6,400 feet elevation, while its Rim generally runs between 7,000 and 8,000 feet.
 The highest point is Mt.
 Scott on the eastern edge of the Lake, rising to just under 9,000 feet (see image at page bottom to see Mt.
 Scott)....
 The 35-mile long Rim Drive around the lake is so deeply buried every winter by snow that it is a challenge to plow it open in time for Fourth of July travellers!
 The lake is 5 miles across and nearly 2,000 feet deep at its deepest point.
 Wizard Island is a large cinder cone island in the SW corner of the lake's surface.
 Cleetwood Cove on the north side of the lake is the only place where tourists can hike down to the lake's shore.
 There is a gorgeous recently-renovated classic mountain lodge on the south Rim, in the area known as Rim Village.
 This area is the only place on the lake that one can usually drive to in the winter.
 (Crater Lake Lodge)